wirewiredasy/AudioCraft/replit.md

 ## Overview

-This is a comprehensive audio processing backend system built with FastAPI.
+This is a professional audio processing backend system built with FastAPI.
 The system provides a centralized API that handles multiple specialized audio processing tasks including vocal removal, pitch/tempo adjustment, format conversion, audio cutting/joining, noise reduction, and audio playback.
-The backend is designed for easy integration with any frontend or direct API usage.
+The backend is designed as a pure API service for integration with any frontend, mobile app, or direct API usage.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Architecture preference: Full-stack application with modern React frontend and FastAPI backend.
+Architecture preference: Backend-only API service with FastAPI.

 ## System Architecture